Alevsk/dvka/README.md

 DVKA is a series of apps deployed on Kubernetes that are damn vulnerable.

-The content of this repository is devided in two sections.
+The content of this repository is divided into two sections.

 ## Challenges

-Practice your `Kubernetes` exploitation skills by solving these fun challenges.
+Practice your `Kubernetes` exploitation techniques by solving these fun challenges.

 - [Challenge 1 - Hack The NFT Museum](./challenge-1/README.md)
 - [Challenge 2 - Enterprise Grade Network Debugging Console](./challenge-2/README.md)